Southeast Asia Entry Requirements

 Prohibited Items

-- Endangered wildlife and their products - strict CITES enforcement
+- Protected wildlife and products (ivory, tortoiseshell, coral) - CITES restrictions apply

 Restricted Items